jtackaberry/flexrouter/README.md

   other libraries on other channels
 * Notes on channel 16 redirect to Spitfire UACC events on channel 1

+There's also a [walkthrough video](https://www.youtube.com/watch?v=FddWrEwaNmM) that shows how to implement some of these use-cases.

 ## How do I install it?